bfischl/vulnchat/README.md

 v0.0.1

+Dependencies: [sleekxmpp](http://sleekxmpp.com/) (pip install sleekxmpp)

 Written by: bfischl

 GPLv3 applies

-Vulnchat leverages xmpppy to simulate multiple clients for the use of traffic generation to a vulnerable server.
+Vulnchat leverages SleekXMPP to simulate multiple clients for the use of traffic generation to a vulnerable server.
 It is intended for use with a vulnerable XMPP server which students can attack.
 The purpose of generating robust traffic is to increase the content to sift through after a successful attack.
 This framework provides the ability to modify settings in a way that